Thank you for reading our post, please rate this article at the end.

 Sides of a Vessel

-Before starting with the passing rules, it’s useful to know the terminologies for the boat sides.
+Before starting with the passing rules, knowing the terminologies for the boat sides is useful.
 There are two sides, of course.
-If you look at your boat’s front, the right side is starboard, while the left side is called the port side.
+If you look at your boat’s front, the right side is starboard, while the left is the port side.

-The terms’ right’ and ‘left’ would do OK for beginners, but it’s always handy if you know the technical terms because you never know when they will be needed.
+The terms’ right’ and ‘left’ would be OK for beginners, but knowing the technical terms is always handy because you never know when they will be needed.

 Possible Scenarios of Encountering a Vessel